lpipes/tronko/README.md

 	make

 # `tronko-assign` Usage
 Tronko does not detect the correct orientation of the reads.
 If your reverse read needs to be reverse complemented use the option `-z`.
 The default options of Tronko assume that your reads are in FASTA format.
 If you want to assign reads in FASTQ format, use the option `-q`.
-The reads (and reference database file) can be gzipped or unzipped.
+You will also need a FASTA file (not gzipped) of all of your reference sequences in the reference database (use the option `-a`).
+To skip the `bwa index` build use `-6`.
+The reads (and reference database file) can be gzipped or not gzipped.
 Assigning paired-end reads in FASTA format:
 ```
 tronko-assign -r -f [tronko-build REFERENCE DB FILE] -p -1 [FORWARD READS FASTA] -2 [REVERSE READS FASTA] -a [REFERENCE SEQUENCES FASTA] -o [OUTPUT FILE]
 ```